nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 Examples:
-1. `task find q/ea` will change the displayed task list to show a task list where all tasks will have "ea" in either their connected person, or their description.
+1. `task find q/ea` displays a task list where all tasks will have "ea" in either their connected person, or their description.

-2. `task find x/X` will change the displayed task list to show a task list where all tasks are marked done, with [X].
+2. `task find x/X` displays a task list where all tasks are marked done, with [X].

-3. `task find a/FROM` will change the displayed task list to show a task list where all tasks are assigned to you by someone else.
+3. `task find a/FROM` displays a task list where all tasks are assigned to you by someone else.

 4. `task find q/ea x/X` is equivalent to `task find x/X q/ea`.